TomLany/NOAA-Weather-Grabber/readme.md

 ## Include the Weather on Your Website

 Once you have filled in the configuration information, you are about ready to pull weather data!
-A full example of these steps (include the file, call the function, and get the data) is also included in `sample.php`.
+A full example of these steps (include the file, call the function, and get the data - great for testing) is included in `sample.php`.
+An example that pulls the most commonly accessed data with some basic HTML markup (that can be copied into a website - great as a working starting place) is included in `example.php`.

 ### Include the File
 When you're ready to use the plugin, include it in the script you would like to present weather information in.
 Specify the path to the `weather.php` file on your server.